Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @image html /user_guides/modeling_algos/images/modeling_algos_image049.png  "A tapered prism"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image049.png  "A tapered prism"

-#### MakeRevol
+@subsubsection occt_modalg_9_1_3 Revolution

-The *MakeRevol* from  *BRepFeat* class is used to build a revolution interacting with a shape.
-It is created or initialized from
+The class *BRepFeat_MakeRevol* is used to build a revolution interacting with a shape.
+It is created or initialized from:
   * a shape (the basic shape,)
   * the base of the revolution,
   * a face (the face of sketch on  which the base has been defined and used to determine whether the base has been  defined on the basic shape or not),